Knight Capital gets $400 million rescue, shares tumble

 BREAKUP COMING?

-The rescuing companies will buy preferred stock convertible at $1.50 each with a 2 percent dividend to save Knight, which was brought to its knees last week by a software glitch that caused errant trading in dozens of stocks.
+The rescuing companies will buy preferred stock convertible at $1.50 each with a 2 percent dividend to save Knight, which was left reeling last week by a software glitch that caused errant trading in dozens of stocks.
+Knight lost money by selling shares it had inadvertently bought during the day.

 The preferred shares are convertible into about 267 million common shares, Knight said in a U.S. Securities and Exchange Commission filing.